adopted-ember-addons/ember-moment/README.md

 ## Compatibility

 * Ember.js v3.16 or above
-* Ember CLI v2.13 or above
-* Node.js v10 or above
-* ember-auto-import 2.0 or above
+* Embroider or ember-auto-import 2.0

 ## Using Moment.js in Ember Apps & Addons